-The MLCC met or exceeded the expectations they outlined at the start of the grant.
+The grant provided to the Maine Lung Cancer Coalition resulted in many achievements benefitting patients and met or exceeded the expectations they outlined at the start of the grant.
 Year one was spent building relationships and infrastructure and following years have focused on these partnerships working together to execute the MLCC's goals and deliverables.
 MLCC has been successful in forming relationships, building new partnerships, disseminating findings, and growing its membership and capacity.